marcoverl/CVUserGuide/source/Registration.rst

 https://userportal.app.infn.it/ using your INFN-AAI account to complete the digital identity registration.
-In this process you will have to choose where (the INFN site) you want to be identified, and the person that will have to approve your request.
+In this process you will have to choose where (the INFN site) you want to be identified, and the person that will have to approve your request (if you are a Unipd student and you can't find your Professor among the proposed list of persons, please select 'Giannina Borgato').

 Documentation (unfortunately only in Italian) on this process is available `here <https://wiki.infn.it/cn/ccr/aai/doc/rid/istruzioni>`__.